laurenkuehne/grfpChanges/index.md

 ### Sign the letter and comment

 To support this letter, please sign and consider leaving a comment that shares the impact of the eligibility changes, on yourself or those you are working with.
-Including your zip code will help us maximize impact by summarizing comments and strategically contacting Congresspersons in your district to request their urgent intervention on this issue. **Note: if you signed the previous letter, please re-sign here - there is an checkbox to allow us to import your comments from the prior letter**
+Including your zip code will help us maximize impact by summarizing comments and strategically contacting Congresspersons in your district. **Note: if you signed the previous letter, please re-sign here - there is an checkbox to allow us to import your comments from the prior letter**

 <!-- Bravenet Embedded Service Code -->
 <script src="https://apps.bravenet.com/go.js?service=guestbook;id=1;usernum=288440243" type="text/javascript" charset="utf-8"></script>